-The International Relations Programme is a unique and well-respected interdisciplinary, undergraduate programme offered conjointly by the University of Toronto and Trinity College.
-The Programme is designed to equip students with a significant knowledge of the international system and to introduce them to the methodologies employed in historical, political and economic analysis.
+The International Relations Program is a unique and well-respected interdisciplinary, undergraduate program offered conjointly by the University of Toronto and Trinity College.
+The Program is designed to equip students with a significant knowledge of the international system and to introduce them to the methodologies employed in historical, political, and economic analysis.

 The study of international relations dates back to antiquity and remains one of the most vital disciplines in the academic community.
 Its purpose is to explore the enduring questions of the origins of war and the maintenance of peace, the nature and exercise of power within an international system, and the changing character of the actors (both state and non-state) who participate in the various dimensions of international decision-making.

-Information on the admission requirements and the procedure for entry into the International Relations Programme is available, as well as lists of the courses offered, and the requirements for completion of a degree in International Relations.
-There is also a set of Frequently Asked Questions, along with the answers, for the benefit of students considering the pursuit of studies in International Relations, accessible by visiting the following link:
+Information on the admission requirements and the procedure for entry into the International Relations Program is available, as well as a list of courses offered, and the requirements for completion of a degree in International Relations.
+There is also a set of Frequently Asked Questions, along with answers, for the benefit of students considering the pursuit of studies in International Relations, accessible by visiting the program website.